xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 full keywords.

-I hope by now that you're beginning to  get  the  idea  that this really  IS easy.
+I hope by now that you're beginning to  get  the  idea  that this really  _is_ easy.
 All we have to do to accommodate a new construct is to work out  the  syntax-directed translation of it.
 The code almost falls out  from  there,  and  it doesn't affect any of the other routines.
 Once you've gotten the feel of the thing, you'll